Sometimes you need a more powerful handgun than normal.

 Depending on the type of ammo, a .454 Casull round can reach speeds approaching 2,000 feet per second and can hit with over 1,800 foot pounds of energy.
 That means this gun can be used to hunt deer and similar-sized big game.
-It can also be used as an effective bear deterrent, even though finding a suitable bush holster may be problematic.
+It can also be used as an effective personal defense against bears, even though finding a suitable bush holster may be problematic.
 The cylinder can hold six rounds and it features a black rubberized grip and the Taurus Red Bull backstrap to help tame the massive recoil.

 Smith & Wesson 460XVR

 Looking for a handgun that can fire rounds over 2,000 feet per second?
 This gun can do that.
 Smith & Wesson claims the 460XVR produces the highest muzzle velocity of any production revolver on earth.
 The .460 S&W is essentially a slightly longer and more powerful version of .454 Casull.
 Speeds of 2,300 feet per second are not unheard of and this gun can deliver nearly 2,800 foot pounds of energy depending on the grain bullet used.
 This would be a gun to consider for Alaskan bushmen or fishing guides looking for extra firepower against bear attacks.